dlion/domenicoluciani/_posts/2018-10-02-keybase-crypto-made-simple.md

 Me -> encrypt using the public key retrieved using keybase -> encrypted message in output

-Using keybase we can be sure that public key belongs to our receiver fo real, nice!
+Using keybase we can be sure that public key belongs to our receiver for real, nice!

 > Ok now I can trust of you but why in 2018 I have to use a terminal...?